SofieRydmark/SofieRydmark/README.md

 # About Me:
 👋 My name is Sofie.
-I'm a junior frontend developer at Technigo Bootcamp<br> ⭐My skills include Javascript, HTML, CSS and React<br>💻 I'm currently learning Redux <br>
+I'm a junior frontend developer at Technigo Bootcamp<br> ⭐My skills include Javascript, HTML, CSS and React<br>💻 I'm currently learning backend and starting our final project <br>

 ## Socials: